MetallicAsylum/Novation-Launchpad-X-MK3/README.md

 until I can understand the undocumented way most of the flags work
 * FL Crashes when turning off the device sometimes, supposedly just an FL Bug with things running in the background, so hoping for it to be fixed.
+* Performance mode XY Pad is just for show at the moment, it cannot send CC messages anywhere.

 # Other Information: